 Welcome to the Association of American Dancing

-A syllabus was created segmenting the work into grades to ensure the requirements of each step could easily be understood and developing levels of increasing complexity to produce an accomplished, knowledgeable and polished performer.
+A syllabus was created segmenting the work into grades to ensure the requirements of each step could easily be understood and developing levels of increasing complexity to produce an accomplished knowledgeable and polished performer.

-Following the success of the tap syllabus the Association, in 1936, embraced the disciplines of the ballet, modern and acrobatic forms of dance to which was later added a mime syllabus.
+Following the success of the tap syllabus the Association, in 1936, embraced the disciplines of ballet, modern, acrobatic forms of dance to which was later added a mime syllabus.
 The Association of American Dancing has continued as an examination body concerned both with students seeking to become performers, and those intending a teaching career.